open-obfuscator/doc/omvll/introduction/getting-started/index.md

 # Getting Started

-O-MVLL is an **AArch64** obfuscator designed to work with Android and iOS toolchains.
+O-MVLL is a code obfuscator based on LLVM and designed to work with Android and iOS toolchains.
-Theoretically, it could be run as simply as using the `-fpass-plugin=` compiler flag:
+It supports AArch64 and AArch32 as target architectures.
+Theoretically, it could be run as simply as using the compiler flag `-fpass-plugin=`, as follows:

 ```cpp
 # Create/edit './omvll_config.py' to configure the obfuscator and run: